MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/block-external-content-share.md

 - Classic Teams
 - TFL and TFW meeting federation

-This policy doesn't prevent your users from sharing content in external meetings anonymously if they’re not signed into Teams.
+This policy doesn't prevent your users from sharing content in external meetings anonymously when they aren't signed into Teams.

 ## Related articles